What is the mission of the Young Conservatives Coalition?

 The Young Conservatives Coalition is an event-driven organizaiton that hosts many popular events and an educational fellowship throughout the year to fulfill its mission, including:

 - Young Conservative Leaders Fellowship (Spring/Summer) – This annual program is a unique six-month fellowship that educates a select group of young professional conservatives on the intellectual foundations and political history of the conservative movement.
 Through monthly meetings and assigned readings, our fellows interact with high-profile leaders representing the major branches of the the conservative movement.
 Previous speakers include Grover Norquist, Jonah Goldberg, Donald Rumsfeld, Edwin Meese, Tony Perkins, Yuval Levin, George Nash, Lee Edwards, Leonard Leo, Randy Barnett and Charles Murray.
 Applications will be available in Spring 2015.

 - Buckley Awards (Fall) - The annual Young Conservative Leadership William F. Buckley, Jr. Awards, or the “Buckley Awards”, are given out annually to a select group of five young professional conservatives for significant achievements in advancing the conservative movement.
 The awards are in honor of William F. Buckley, Jr. – the patron saint of the conservative movement who started National Review and wrote God & Man at Yale all before the age of 30.
 The ceremony is usually held in November.

 - Reaganpalooza (Spring – CPAC Weekend) - Reaganpalooza is the largest annual social gathering of young professional conservatives in Washington, DC celebrating the legacy of President Ronald Reagan.
-Over 1,000 attendees participated last year and it always occurs on the Saturday evening during the annual national CPAC conference.
+Thousands of attendees have participated over the last decade and it always occurs on the Saturday evening during the annual national CPAC conference.
 The 11th Annual Reaganpalooza will take place on Saturday, February 28, 2014.

 - Job Fair (Fall) - From time to time, YCC assists in organizing one of the largest political conservative job fairs in the city to help young professionals get jobs and internships on and off Capitol Hill with political center-right organizations.